peppekerstens/rccars/_articles/brca-gt10-rules.md

     1. <span id="3.2">Motors must conform to the relevant technical specifications detailed in the Electric Board Rules.

 1. <strong id="4">Speed Controllers Allowed</strong>
-    1. <span id="4.1">Speed controller use is open with no limits
+    1. <span id="4.1">Speed controller must be used in a Zero/No timing mode, "Blinky Mode".
+Only approved speed controllers from the BRCA Approved Blinky ESC's list may be used.

 1. <strong id="5">Batteries Allowed</strong>
-    1. <span id="5.1">Any cells conforming to the current Electric Board battery list.
+    1. <span id="5.1">Any Batteries conforming to the current Electric Board battery list.
-    1. <span id="5.2">Cars will be powered by cell/s with a maximum nominal voltage of 3.7v
+    1. <span id="5.2">Cars will be powered by Batteries with a maximum nominal voltage of 3.8V.

 **End of Construction Rules**